raknjarasoa/inspector/README.md

 ## Installation

-This library should only be installed using Angular CLI.
+This library supports Angular 9+ projects and should only be installed using Angular CLI.

 ### Angular CLI